flokoe/website/content/posts/mastering-acls-once-and-for-all/index.md

 2. If the ACL has named users or groups, it will have a mask entry.
 3. If the ACL has a mask entry, the permissions of the owner group will correspond to the mask entry.
 4. Unless otherwise stated, the mask entry's permissions will be the union of all permissions affected by an ACL and recalculate on every change.
-5. Masks denote maximum access rights that can be granted by a named user entry, named group entry, or the owner group.
+5. Masks denote maximum access rights that can be granted by a named user entry, named group entry, or the `group::` entry.

 The first statement is pretty self-explanatory.
 As long as there is no mask, the permissions of the owner group and the `group::` entry will be the same.
 Changes to the owner group will be reflected in the `group::` entry and the other way around.